jerbaroo/database-generic/README.md

 Explanation of the above:
 - Database agnostic typeclass: the typeclass is called `MonadDb` and you must specify how it can communicate with your database (e.g. PostgreSQL server)
-- Generically persisted data: you can derive an instance of `Entity` for your data types via `Generics` (or write your own instance). `MonadDb` can then read/write instances of `Entity` to/from your database.
+- Generically persisted data: you can derive the necessary instances for your data types via `Generics` (or write your own instance).
+This will enable `MonadDb` to read/write instances of your data types to/from your database.

 A key intended feature of this library is that the typeclass `MonadDb` can be used either server-side or client-side.
 Allowing your client application (e.g.